On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: RELATED WORK

 \subsection{Normalization Using Iterative Proportional Fitting}

-In 1940, \citet{deming1940least} proposed the use of the Iterative Proportional Fitting (IPF) procedure to estimate cell probabilities in a contingency table under given marginal constraints.
+\citet{deming1940least} proposed the use of the Iterative Proportional Fitting (IPF) procedure to estimate cell probabilities in a contingency table under given marginal constraints.

-\citet{ireland1968contingency} address the problem of estimating a new contingency table $q$ from a given contagency table $p$\footnote{For example, considering two categorial variables, $p_{ij} = {n_{ij}}/{n}$, with $n_{ij}$ denoting the number of observations in groups $i$ and $j$, and $n$ is the total number of observations.}, where each cell $q_{ij}$ represents a probability, subject to known and fixed marginal probabilities $\sum_j q_{ij}=u_i$ and $\sum_i q_{ij}=v_j$.
+\citet{ireland1968contingency} address the problem of estimating a new contingency table $q$ from a given contingency table $p$, where each cell $q_{ij}$ represents a probability, subject to known and fixed marginal probabilities $\sum_j q_{ij}=u_i$ and $\sum_i q_{ij}=v_j$.
 The authors introduce an algorithm minimizing the KL divergence from $p$ to $q$.
-This procedure is equivalent to IPF \cite{idel2016review}.
+This procedure is equivalent to IPF~\citep{idel2016review}.

-In the fields of remote sensing and geographic modeling, disagreement between maps and reality is commonly displayed in a confusion matrix \cite{congalton2001accuracy, hardin1997statistical}.
-When multiple classification or modeling methods are used, the resulting confusion matrices are typically compared to assess significant differences \cite{hardin1997statistical}.
-Confusion matrix normalization using IPF is a standard analytical technique \cite{congalton1991review}.
-In this way, differences in sample sizes used to generate the matrices are eliminated and, therefore, individual cell values within the matrix are directly comparable \cite{congalton1991review}.
+In the fields of remote sensing and geographic modeling, disagreement between maps and reality is commonly displayed in a confusion matrix~\citep{congalton2001accuracy, hardin1997statistical}.
+When multiple classification or modeling methods are used, the resulting confusion matrices are typically compared to assess significant differences~\citep{hardin1997statistical}.
+Confusion matrix normalization using IPF is a standard analytical technique~\citep{congalton1991review}.
+In this way, differences in sample sizes used to generate the matrices are eliminated and, therefore, individual cell values within the matrix are directly comparable~\citep{congalton1991review}.

-For speaker verification system improvements, \citet{nagineni2010line} uses the IPF procedure to normalize confusion matrices and select a cohort set based on similarity modeling for each client speaker.
+For speaker verification system improvements, \citet{nagineni2010line} use the IPF procedure to normalize confusion matrices and select a cohort set based on similarity modeling for each client speaker.